|Office of the Vice-Chancellor

 Electronic Data Processing Section [ top ]

-The Electronic Data Processing Section is responsible for data collection and analysis with regard to various facets of the University development, to cater for the needs of the University and of external bodies, such as the National Universities Commission, collection and storage of publications of statistical nature from other University, documenting and storing information on the academic programmes of the University, analysis and interpretation of University annual and trend statistics as well as publication of University records and statistics.
+The Electronic Data Processing Section is responsible for data collection,analysis and storage for the University and external agencies such as the National Universities Commission.It collates and stores statistical data from other Universities,documents and stores information on the academic programmes of the University, analyses and interpretes the University's annual and trend statistics and causes same to be published periodically.

 Academic Resource Planning Section [ top ]

 This section is responsible for the collection, analysis and interpretation of data from relevant University bodies, provision of database information on University academic/material resources and University facilities, periodic updates and analysis of data from relevant University bodies for the internal evaluation of the performance status of the University on all NUC-approved funding parameters and other guidelines as well as annual updating, projection, analysis and interpretation of data for the planning and preparation of the University budget and the subsequent resource allocation within the ambit of the approved budget.
 It also ensures that the University complies with and maintains standard, through passing necessary information to departments and the University at large, on the NUC's minimum academic standards.
-It participates in University curricula revision and/or review activities as well as ensures that the University. complies with procedures and guidelines on the establishment of new programmes and helps the University in producing and /or reviewing long-term, medium-term and short-term academic briefs and/or plans, and the modeling of such plans against reality and University goals.
+It participates in University curricula revision and/or review activities,while ensuring that the University complies with procedures and guidelines on the establishment of new programmes and helps the University in producing and /or reviewing long, medium and short-term academic briefs and/or plans, and the modeling of such plans against reality and University goals.

 Central Institutional Research Section [ top ]